 And perhaps they don’t just wait around for likely prospects to crop up by accident.

 Maybe they stay on the alert for conditions which would allow them to try to create one.

 When you stop and think of it, such conditions must necessarily be rare.

 To begin with, they would need to find a magical child of considerable inherent power.
 A low-powered wizard would hardly be able to get very far in World Domination™.
 Ideally, a higher than average degree of intelligence would also be wanted.
 The child would need the smarts to figure out a way to take control of the wizarding world after all.
 Or at least to be able to evade the authorities and to keep it stirred up.

 Powerful children, even intelligent powerful children are not as uncommon as all that, but the Dementors may not really be able to evaluate a human infant for those qualities.

 And Riddle was just a lucky catch.

-Moreover, they need this hypothetical child to be without any established ties of affection which might protect him.
+Moreover, they would prefer this hypothetical child to be without any established ties of affection which might protect him.
 For their purposes, the child should be absolutely alone in the world, since for him to have formed even the most basic form of an attachment would give him something else to cling to.
 A “patron” as it were.

-And it practically goes wthout saying that it is also just about essential for the Dementors’ purposes for such a child to have fallen into Muggle hands.
+And it practically goes without saying that it is also just about essential for the Dementors’ purposes for such a child to have fallen into Muggle hands.
 Otherwise their interference would be noted.
 Muggles, however, cannot see Dementors, are powerless against them, and cannot interfere.